IPESE/REHO/docs/sections/2_Releases.rst

     The transition to sustainable energy systems in the face of growing renewable energy adoption and electrification is a complex and critical challenge.
 The Renewable Energy Hub Optimizer (REHO) emerges as a powerful decision support tool designed to investigate the deployment of energy conversion and storage technologies in this evolving landscape.
 REHO leverages a Mixed-Integer Linear Programming (MILP) framework combined with a Dantzig-Wolfe decomposition to simultaneously address the optimal design and operation of energy communities, catering to multi-objective considerations across economic, environmental, and efficiency criteria.
 This paper introduces REHO and highlights its key features and contributions to the field of sustainable energy system planning.

-.. dropdown:: :bdg-primary:`Conference` Impact of Industrial Waste Heat Recovery on Heat and Electricity Marginal Costs in an Energy Community, Terrier 2024 :cite:`terrierImpactIndustrialWaste2024`
+.. dropdown:: :bdg-primary:`Conference` Impact of industrial waste heat recovery on heat and electricity marginal costs in an energy community, Terrier 2024 :cite:`terrierImpactIndustrialWaste2024`
     :icon: globe

     *European Symposium on Computer Aided Process Engineering (Escape) - June 2-6, 2024, Florence, Italy*